-Boom type MEWP safety is a concern to anyone working at height with these types of access platforms.
+On a MEWP boom-type, safety is a concern to anyone working at height with these types of access platforms.

 If the boom swings, jolts or tilts away from the machine’s centre of gravity, then the basket and its occupant(s) can be placed at risk.
-Other causes can be impact by other vehicles or snagging the boom or basket on obstructions.
+Other causes can be an impact from other vehicles or snagging the boom or basket on obstructions.
 Or it may be if the operator overreaches (usually by standing on the guard rails).
-All these factors can affect boom type MEWP safety;
+All these factors can affect safety on MEWP boom-type equipment;

 • Even a small movement at ground level will create a whiplash effect at platform level.

 • The higher you are, the faster you will be thrown forwards – or sideways – or backwards.

 • In the event of an accident, the platform might tilt – providing less protection than you think.

 When working from a boom type MEWP (mobile elevated work platform), it is strongly recommended that a full-body harness with an adjustable lanyard be used to provide work restraint.
 The lanyard should be adjusted to be as short as possible and may contain an energy absorbing device.

 Where there is a risk of impact or someone falling from a boom type MEWP, those people should wear appropriate fall prevention equipment.